serge-rgb/milton/README.md

 build.bat
 ```

-Milton will be compiled to `build\win64-msvc-debug-default\Milton.exe`
+Milton will be compiled to `build\Milton.exe`

-Alternatively, to build with clang open build.bat and change the value of
-doUnityClangBuild to 1.
-It assumes that you have LLVM and the Windows 10 SDK
-installed.
+This repo provides a binary SDL.lib that was compiled by running
+`build_deps.bat` in the `third_party` directory.

 Linux